Overview

 Day 5 –Swakopmund

 Leaving behind the charms of Swakopmund we continue our journey to Southern Namibia and the Namib Desert.
-We make a short stop in Walvis Bay this morning before turning east towards the heart of the desert.
-Our afternoon will be spent with a local guide who will introduce us to the wonders of the desert environment.
-An early night is advisable as tomorrow will see us up as the dawn breaks.
+While bidding a reluctant farewell to the ocean, we make a stop to commemorate our crossing of the Tropic of Capricorn this morning before turning east towards the heart of the

 Day 9 – Keetmanshoop

-Day 10 – Giants Playground/Quiver Tree Forest and Fish River Canyon
+Day 10 – Fish River Canyon – Orange River

 A final border crossing sees us enter South Africa this morning as we travel through the desert landscapes of Namaqualand on our way to the Cederberg region.
 If you are fortunate enough to be travelling in the spring months (July to September) you may encounter the wild flowers that have made this region famous.
 No matter the time of year though, the strange desert vistas offer a unique backdrop to this day’s travel.
 Tonight we enjoy a traditional meal and celebrate the many memories we have made.